Coherence turned on by incoherent light: Model

+Our model is presented in Fig.~\ref{schema_old}.
 It consists of two molecules embedded, at a distance $r_{12}$, into a common radiation bath and interacting with an external incoherent radiation field in the optical frequency range.
-We assume that the molecules have distinct dipole transition matrix elements $d_1\neq d_2$ between their electronic ground and excited states $|g_k\rangle$ and $|e_k\rangle$, $k=1,2$, respectively, and that their optical transition frequencies $\omega_1$ and $\omega_2$ are detuned with $\Delta=\omega_1-\omega_2 \ll \omega_1,\omega_2$.
-Furthermore, we can ignore the ambient thermal photons (since $\hbar \omega / k_B \sim 6000$ K at optical frequencies) and therefore assume the relevant modes of the radiation reservoir in the vacuum state.
+We assume that the molecules have allowed dipole transitions between their electronic ground and excited states $|g_k\rangle$ and $|e_k\rangle$, $k=1,2$, respectively, and that their optical transition frequencies $\omega_1$ and $\omega_2$ are detuned with $\Delta=\omega_1-\omega_2 \ll \omega_1,\omega_2$.
+Furthermore, we can ignore the ambient thermal photons at optical frequencies and therefore assume the relevant modes of the radiation reservoir in the vacuum state.
 This bath induces spontaneous decay of the individual molecules with rates $\gamma_k$, as well as their dipole-dipole interaction with complex coupling strength $T_{12}$.
 Additionally, the coupling to other, e.g. vibrational, degrees of freedom may cause further dissipation \cite{fleming09,Renger2001137}, which is not considered in this work.
 As for the external incoherent field, we assume that its energy density is a slowly varying function around the transition frequency.
 The external field generates absorption and stimulated emission processes at the rate $\gamma_kN(\omega_k)$ \cite{loudon}, where $N(\omega_k)$ is the average number of the (incoherent) source photons at the transition frequency, which is defined by the source temperature.